 Several times a year we receive frantic emails from clients whose sites have crashed or have been hacked because they failed to keep their site updated.
-Please don’t become a victim of this terrifying type of experience.
-Prevent it by doing updates!
-I cannot stress the importance of this enough–hence the reason for this post.
+Such situations can be easly avoided just by keeping everything up to date.
+In this post, I will show you how to update WordPress and keep it safe & clean!

-Updates can be a little scary because on rare occasion an update will cause a problem with your site.
+Updates can be a little scary because on rare occasions they will cause a problem with your site.
 Sometimes a plugin you update may not be compatible with an existing plugin on your site and it can cause issues.
 Because there is always a small risk of updates creating problems, it’s important to make sure you always have a backup of your database saved before you do any updates just in case something should go wrong.

-If your hosting provider does not provide a backup service, WP-DBManager is a great plugin you can install that will allow you to easily back up your database before performing updates.
-If you ever run into issues after performing an update, contact your hosting provider and they can help you restore your most recent backup.
+If you ever run into issues after performing an update, contact your hosting provider and they can help you restore your most recent backup (if they offer such a service).
 Keep in mind that issues caused by updates are very rare, so please don’t let the fear of this prevent you from backing up your site.
-I promise that any little issue you may (but probably won’t) encounter with an update will be minuscule in comparison to the MAJOR problems your site will have down the road if you fail to update regularly.

 Why updates are so important

-WordPress is always working to improve their software.
+WordPress is always working to improve its software.
 Each update they release is packed with security fixes, bug fixes, and new features.
 Here’s a look at why these updates are so important:

 1. Security Fixes